JoacoPeralta99/JoacoPeralta99/README.md

-- 👋 Hi, I’m Joaquin Peralta
+👋 Hi, I’m Joaquín Peralta
-- 👀 I’m interested in ...software
+👀 I’m passionate about software development and staying up-to-date with the latest technologies.
-- 🌱 I’m currently learning ...python and javascript
+🌱 I’m currently enhancing my skills in Python and JavaScript, and exploring new frameworks and tools.

 ## Languages and Technologies